-How to Add Program Shortcuts and Other Useful Shortcuts with Icons in Windows 7 Desktop Context Menu?
+How to Add Program Shortcuts and Other Useful Shortcuts with Icons in Desktop Context Menu in Windows 7 and Later?

 Today we'll learn how to add any desired program shortcut in Desktop context menu.
 Also we'll learn to add other useful shortcuts like "Change Wallpaper", "Screensaver", etc.